List of Soul Reapers in Bleach: Mayuri Kurotsuchi

 Mayuri Kurotsuchi is the current captain of Squad Twelve and second President of the SRDI.
-Originally kept chained in solitary confinement in an underground prison on the grounds of Squad Two's barracks, Urahara releases Mayuri and brings him to Squad Twelve to assist with setting up the SRDI.
+Originally kept chained in solitary confinement in an underground prison on the grounds of Squad Two's barracks called the Nest of Maggots, Urahara releases Mayuri and brings him to Squad Twelve to assist with setting up the SRDI.
 He appoints him Third Seat Officer and Vice-president of the new department.
 When Urahara is forced to forfeit his positions after being framed by Aizen for the Hollowification of his lieutenant and other officers, Mayuri becomes the new squad captain as well as President of the SRDI.

 A scientist and researcher with an extremely high scientific intellect, Mayuri views all things as research objects and potential experiments, even experimenting on and modifying his own body.
 He has little regard for life, but is obsessed with creating it, specifically creating a soul from nothing, something he is eventually able to do when he successfully brings Nemu into being.
 Mayuri has created numerous inventions to aid him in battle, is a master of kidō, and has a very high level of spiritual energy.

 His zanpakutō is Ashisogi Jizō (疋殺地蔵) and his bankai is Konjiki Ashisogi Jizō (金色疋殺地蔵).
 Mayuri's bankai is physically modified to self-destruct and return to its sealed state should it attack him.
 He has an alternative bankai called Konjiki Ashisogi Jizō: Makai Fukuin Shōtai.
 Additionally, he can reduce his body to liquid form for three days by stabbing himself with his zanpakutō, leaving him unable to attack or be attacked, but able to effectively escape any situation.

+He is voiced by Ryūsei Nakao in the original Japanese versiom of the anime and by Terrence Stone in the English dub.